Operation Okra: Extension with airstrikes against ISIL in Syria

 Airstrikes were extended to Syria in September 2015.

 In late 2015 the United States Government asked the Australian Government, along with other members of the coalition, to expand its military commitment to the war.
 The Australian Government rejected this request in January 2016, but stated that it would increase the number of Australian personnel attached to the coalition headquarters from 20 to 30 and was considering increasing the amount of humanitarian aid it provides to people affected by the war in Iraq and Syria.

 The strikes within Syria were reported to have been temporarily suspended on 20 June 2017 after the US shot down a Syrian aircraft.
 Operations over Syria resumed several days later, with an airstrike reported to have been carried out in the Middle Euphrates River Valley on 23 June 2017.

+Operation Okra concluded on 20 December 2024.

 Air force component

 Humanitarian air drops and munition and arms resupply

 From August 2014 a number of C-17 and C-130J transport aircraft based in the Middle East have also been used to conduct airdrops of humanitarian aid and to airlift arms and munitions.
 On the night of 13–14 August an RAAF C-130J was part of a 16-aircraft mission including US C-17s and C-130Hs and a British C-130J which delivered supplies to Yezidi civilians trapped on Mount Sinjar.
 A second drop was later conducted to deliver supplies to isolated civilians in the northern Iraqi town of Amirli.
 Later, a C-130J was involved in the airlift arms and munitions to forces in Kurdish-controlled northern Iraq in late-September.